How To Ship Prefabricated Environmental Shelters

 • Safety record and certifications.

-Packaging & Securing
+Packaging and Securing

 Consult with the carrier and packaging specialists to determine the most appropriate packaging and securing methods for breakbulk shipments.
-This often involves custom crating (e.g., plywood or steel) and specialized lashing techniques (e.g., corner bracing, dunnage) to protect the shelter during transit.
+This often involves custom crating (e.g., plywood or steel) and specialised lashing techniques (e.g., corner bracing, dunnage) to protect the shelter during transit.
 For FCL, ensure secure internal bracing to prevent shifting during transport.

-Documentation
+Documentation Requirements

-Permits & Approvals
+Permits and Approvals

-Transportation
+Inland Transportation

-Customs Clearance
+Customs Clearance Procedures

-Monitoring & Tracking
+Shipment Monitoring and Tracking

-Track the shipment throughout its journey using the carrier's tracking system.
+Monitor the shipment throughout its journey using the carrier's tracking system.
 Regular communication with the carrier is essential to stay informed about the shipment's progress and address any potential issues promptly.

-Environmental Regulations
+Environmental Compliance

 Establish clear emergency procedures in case of accidents or damage during transit.
 This should include contact information for the carrier, relevant authorities (e.g., maritime safety agencies, emergency services), and your insurance provider.
 Develop a communication plan to ensure timely response and mitigation of any potential risks.

-Important Considerations
+Key Considerations

-Insurance
+Insurance Coverage

-Obtain comprehensive cargo insurance to cover potential damage or loss during transit.
+Secure adequate cargo insurance to cover potential damage or loss during transit.
 This protects your investment and mitigates financial risk.

-Liability
+Liability Definition

 Clearly define liability in the contract with the carrier.
 This clarifies responsibilities in case of damage or loss.

-Cost
+Cost Management

-Delivery Time
+Delivery Timeframe

-Allow extra time for OOG shipments due to the complexities involved.
+Allocate extra time for OOG shipments due to the complexities involved.
 Planning for potential delays is crucial for meeting project deadlines.

 Unlock Global Reach with Expert Shipping Support